jacobobryant/biff/docs/02-reference/08-queries.md

 title: Queries
 ---

-As mentioned last section, Biff uses [XTDB](https://xtdb.com/) for the database.
+As mentioned previous section, Biff uses [XTDB](https://xtdb.com/) for the database.
 See the
 [XTDB query reference](https://docs.xtdb.com/language-reference/datalog-queries/).

-Biff provides a couple query convenience functions. `com.biffweb/q` is a *very* light wrapper around `xtdb.api/q`.
+Biff provides a couple query convenience functions. `com.biffweb/q` is a very light wrapper around `xtdb.api/q`.
 First, it will throw an exception if you pass an incorrect number of arguments to `:in`.